icfnext/prosper/README.md

 #### Skipping Content Import

-In some cases you may not want to import content for your spec.
+In some cases, you may not want to import content for your spec.
 To skip the content import, annotate your spec class with `@SkipContentImport`.
 The example below shows a spec that skips the content import.

 ```groovy
 @SkipContentImport